 Kongsberg Defence & Aerospace has signed a contract, valued at 500 MNOK (~50 million), with General Dynamics Land Systems – Canada (GDLS-C) for delivery of additional Protector Remote Weapon Stations (RWS) to the Canadian Army.

 Canada signed its first Protector RWS contract in 2005 followed by additional contracts in 2012 and 2014.
-The RWS will be integrated on Canada’s fleet of Armored Combat Support Vehicles (ACSW) which are based on the Light Armoured Vehicles (LAV) 6.0 platform.
+The RWS will be integrated on Canada’s fleet of Armored Combat Support Vehicles (ACSV) which are based on the Light Armoured Vehicles (LAV) 6.0 platform.